mohsin316/Ping-coming-soon-page/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Ping coming soon page solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).

 ## Table of contents